 How Ultra-Low Loss Transformers can help Shape the Energy Landscape

 Energy supply is the UK’s second most carbon-emitting sector, after transport.
 It is estimated that the sector accounted for 27% of the CO2 emissions in 2018.
-Compared to 2017 statistics, energy supply reduced 7.2% of its carbon, making it the most contributor to decarbonization.
-This is attributed to phasing out from coal and increasing the share of low carbon energy sources such as renewables and nuclear.
+Compared to 2017 statistics, the energy supply reduced 7.2% of its carbon, making it the most contributor to decarbonisation.
+This is attributed to phasing out of coal and increasing the share of low carbon energy sources such as renewables and nuclear.

 Delivering “Net Zero”